dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 The scaffolded code for the Students Index page left out the `Enrollments` property, because that property holds a collection.
 In this section, the contents of the `Enrollments` collection is displayed in the Details page.

-The `OnGetAsync` method of *Pages/Students/Details.cshtml.cs* uses the `SingleOrDefaultAsync` method to retrieve a single `Student` entity.
+The `OnGetAsync` method of *Pages/Students/Details.cshtml.cs* uses the `FirstOrDefaultAsync` method to retrieve a single `Student` entity.
 Add the following highlighted code:

 [!code-csharp[Main](intro/samples/cu/Pages/Students/Details.cshtml.cs?name=snippet_Details&highlight=8-12)]